davs3275/sbs/med/collier.md

 nature consists of harmony.
-For as the world has its form and entireness from that universal matter of which it consists, so the character of fate results from the quality and concurrence of all other causes con- tained in it.
+For as the world has its form and entireness from that universal matter of which it consists, so the character of fate results from the quality and concurrence of all other causes contained in it.
 The common people understand this notion very well.
 Their way of speaking is:
 '' This
 happened to this man, therefore it was sent him and appointed for him."
-Let us then comply with our doom, as we do with the prescriptions of ^sculapius.
+Let us then comply with our doom, as we do with the prescriptions of AEsculapius.
 These doses are often unpalatable and rugged, and yet the desire of health makes them go merrily down.
 Now that which nature esteems profit and convenience,